Got a query?

 Find out more about concessions and grants or call us for a confidential discussion on 1300 659 961.

 - What is allowed at GWMWater lakes and reservoirs?

 - What are the current water restrictions in my area?

 All Victorian towns are under Permanent Water Savings Rules when staged water restrictions aren’t in place.

-- How do I check for a water leak?
+- How can I use water wisely?

-Reason: Blue-green algae
+Blue-green algae warnings

 Regular testing has detected levels of blue-green algae above levels considered safe for recreation use at Lake Toolondo.

 We warn the public to avoid direct contact with the water.
 People may still boat, sightsee and enjoy other activities at the lake that do not involve direct water contact.

 Warning signs have been positioned at major recreational areas around the lake and will remain in place while the warning is current.